BUEC500C1/news-analyzer-mhammas/README.md

 # Video

-Video of most functions cans be found in the /video directory
+Video of most functions can be found in the /video directory

 # Screenshots